jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 **\* This is a required element.**

 The \<title\> element should contain a descriptive title that includes type of data collected, geographic location, and time range of the data (what, where, when).
 In general we use "Jornada" in some form as part of the geographic description.
 It may also be useful to include a project name or abbreviation if the package is part of a collection from a large project (NEAT, SMES, etc).

+**Keep in mind that package titles are searchable and are a user's first point of contact when searching for data packages.**

 ## Personnel and organization elements (\<creator\>, \<contact\>, etc.)

 There are a number of elements in this category grouped together here.
 They normally appear within the \<dataset\> element (`/eml:eml/dataset/creator`, `/eml:eml/dataset/contact`, etc)

 At least one \<contact\> element must be supplied in every EML document.
-All EML documents should have at least one person in a \<creator\> element, but exceptions can be made if this information has been lost in very old Jornada data packags.
+All EML documents should have at least one person in a \<creator\> element, but exceptions can be made if this information has been lost in very old Jornada data packages.

 ### \<contact\>\*